 6. A Walk-Through Inspection

 A walk-through inspection is required under California landlord-tenant law.
 The inspection helps to check the property's condition.
 Prior to conducting the inspection, California landlords must give the tenant 48 hours' written notice.
+Then, the inspection can be done.

 7. Security Deposit Refund in California

-8. Change in Property Ownership
+8. Change in Ownership